 6502 and 65816

-This is a processor with a very dramatic fate.
-No other processor can compare with it.
+This is a processor with a very dramatic fate, no other processor can compare with it.
 Its appearance and introduction were accompanied by very large events in scope and consequences.
 I will list some of them:

 - the destruction of the independent company MOS Technology;

-It all started with the fact that Motorola, for unknown reasons, refused to support the initiative of young engineers, offering to improve the overall rather mediocre processor 6800.
-They had to leave the company and continue their work in a small but promising company MOS Technology, where they soon prepared two processors (6501 and 6502) made by NMOS technology.
-The first one was pin-compatible with the 6800, but otherwise they were identical.
+It all started with the fact that Motorola for unknown reasons refused to support the initiative engineer, Chuck Peddle, who offered to improve the overall rather mediocre 6800 processor, making it faster and, most importantly much cheaper.
+He had to leave the company and continue his work in a small but promising company called MOS Technology.
+He was able to persuade seven other engineers to follow him, and only one of them subsequently returned to Motorola.
+In MOS Technology they soon prepared two processors, the 6501 and 6502, both of them (like almost all processors of that time) were fabricated using NMOS technology.
+The first one was pin-compatible with the 6800, but in other details they were identical.
 The 6501/6502 team was able to successfully introduce a new chip production technology, which radically reduced the cost of new processors.
-In 1975, MOS Technology could offer 6502 for $25, while the starting price for the Intel 8080 and Motorola 6800 was $360 in 1974.
+In 1975, MOS Technology could offer the 6502 for $25, while the starting price for the Intel 8080 and Motorola 6800 was $360 in 1974.
 In 1975, Motorola and Intel lowered prices, but they were still close to $100.
-MOS Technology specialists claimed that their processor is up to 4 times faster than 6800.
+MOS Technology specialists claimed that their processor was up to 4 times faster than the 6800.
 I find this questionable: the 6502 can work much faster with memory, but the 6800's second accumulator greatly accelerated many calculations.
-Estimated I can assume that the 6502 was on average faster no more than 2 times.
-Motorola launched a lawsuit against its former employees – they allegedly used many of the company's technological secrets.
-During the trial, it was possible to establish that one of the engineers who had left Motorola took some confidential documents on the 6800, acting contrary to the attitudes of his colleagues.
-Whether it was his own act or there were still some guiding forces behind him is still unknown.
-For this and other unclear reasons, Motorola indirectly won the process and MOS Technology, whose financial capabilities were very small, was forced to pay a substantial amount of $200,000 and to abandon production of 6501.
-Intel in a similar situation with Zilog acted quite differently.
-Although it must be admitted that MOS Technology was sometimes too risky when trying to use the big money that Motorola spent on promoting the 6800 for its own purposes.
+I can assume on estimation that the 6502 was on average no more than 2 times faster.
+As follows from some publications as far back as 1975, MOS Technology had plans to expand the 6502 to the 16-bit level...

-The last scene of the drama with the participation of 6502 was designated in the prevention of computers based on 6502 with a frequency of 2 MHz on the US market in the first half of the 80s.
-This affected English BBC Micro, their manufacturing company Acorn made a large batch of computers for the United States, but as it turned out, in vain.
+The last scene of the drama with the participation of the 6502 was featured in the prevention of computers based on the 6502 with a frequency of 2 MHz on the US market in the first half of the 80's.
+This affected the English BBC Micro, their manufacturing company Acorn made a large batch of computers for the United States, but as it turned out, in vain.
 Some kind of lock was triggered and the computers had to be urgently redone to European standards.
-Semi-American, but formally Canadian computers Commodore CBM II, despite some problems (in particular, compliance with the standards for electrical equipment), were nevertheless admitted.
-Perhaps due to the fact that they did not have graphic modes and even color text – even the stylish Porsche design could not compensate for this.
-The latest in the list of losers was the 100% American Apple III – it is known that Steve Jobs did a lot to prevent this computer from being successful.
-He demanded obviously impracticable specifications.
-Do we ever know his motives?
-Only in 1985, when the era of 8-bit technology began to go away, did the Commodore 128 appear.
-It could use in one of its modes 6502 at 2 MHz clock.
+Almost American, but formally Canadian computers Commodore CBM II (1982), which have stylish Porsche design, despite some problems (in particular, compliance with the standards for electrical equipment), were nevertheless admitted.
+However, for some reason, Commodore sold these computers, as well as later Amiga computers, mainly outside the United States...
+The latest in the list of losers was the 100% American Apple III (1980) – it is known that Steve Jobs like Apple's management in general did a lot to prevent this computer from being successful.
+Steve demanded obviously impracticable specifications and the management asked for unrealistic deadlines.
+Surprisingly, according to one of the management requirements, the Apple III had to be only limitedly compatible with the Apple II!
+It became possible to eliminate some flaws of the Apple III in the Apple III Plus (1983), but the Apple’s management quietly closed the project in 1984 possibly because of their reluctance to have a competition with the Macintosh computer.
+Only in 1985, when the era of 8-bit technology began to go away, did the Commodore 128 appear which could use in one of its modes the 6502 at 2 MHz clock.
 But even here it turned out to be more of a joke since this mode was practically not supported and there are practically no programs for it.
-Only in the second half of the 80s in the United States began to produce accelerators for the Apple II and since 1988 the Apple IIc+ model with a 4 MHz processor.
-Why did it happen so?
-Perhaps because 6502 at 2 or 3 MHz (and these were already produced at the very beginning of the 80s) could successfully compete with systems based on Intel 8088 or Motorola 68000 on a number of tasks and especially games.
-In 1991, the willful decision of Commodore closed an interesting, albeit belated project C65 based on the 4510 processor with a frequency of 3.54 MHz.
-4510 is the fastest 6502, made only in 1988, it finally carried out the previously mentioned optimization of cycles, which gave a 25% increase in speed.
-Thus, the processor in C65 is close in speed to 6502 systems at 4.5 MHz.
-Surprisingly, this fastest 6502 with an extended set of instructions (in some detail this extension turned out to be more convenient than in 65816) has never been used anywhere else.
+In the same year, the promising Commodore LCD laptop based on the 65C02 @2MHz was due to be released.
+However, despite a successful public demonstration, the project was closed.
+Only in the second half of the 80's in the United States there began production of accelerators for the Apple II and since 1988 the Apple IIc+ model with a 4 MHz processor.
+Why did it happen that way?
+Perhaps because the 6502 at 2 or 3 MHz (and these were already produced at the very beginning of the 80's) could successfully compete with systems based on the Intel 8088 or Motorola 68000 in a number of tasks and especially games.
+In 1991, the willful decision of Commodore closed an interesting albeit belated project, the C65 based on the 4510 processor with a frequency of 3.54 MHz.
+The 4510 chip was based on the 65CE02 processor, which in turn is based on the WDC 65C02.
+The 65CE02 is the fastest 6502, made only in 1988, it finally carried out the previously mentioned optimization of cycles which gave a 25% increase in speed.
+Thus, the processor in the C65 is close in speed to the 6502 systems at 4.5 MHz.
+Surprisingly, this fastest 6502 with an extended set of instructions (in some detail this extension turned out to be more convenient than in the 65816) has never been used anywhere else.